Vizbii/morphii-sdk-ios/README.md

 # Morphii SDK

 ## What It Is
-The Morphii SDK provides developers with the ability to add a morphii.
+The Morphii SDK provides developers with the ability to add a morphii technology to iOS native apps.
 Morphii allows the user to manipulate the type and intensity of the emotion.
 There are several different morphiis to allow for a full range of possible emotions.
 The developer also has the option to include a comment section along with the morphii.
 The developer then can gather pertinent information from the user's interaction with the morphiis to use for analytical purposes.
 For more information see the [Morphii Site](http://morphii.com).

 ## How to Use It